 Client: University of Southampton

-The new Centre can be read as a series of terraces which grows from the lower level of the landscaped gardens to the upper ground floor.
-The lower wing creates a terrace to the MBA suite with long views over the campus and surrounding landscape.
+The Building is a point of orientation within a sequence of new landscape spaces and can be read as a series of terraces which grow from the lower level of the landscaped gardens to the upper ground floor.
+To the south is lime tree courtyard and to the north a more contemplative lower courtyard.
+Its lower wing creates a terrace to the MBA suite with long views over the campus and surrounding landscape.

-A modulated pale glazed ceramic façade wraps around the faceted geometry of the building at the upper levels.
+The pale ceramic cladding is a robust high-quality façade that wraps around the faceted geometry of the building, giving subtle reflections of the neighbouring buildings.

 In 2012 FCBStudios completed a new Bus Interchange at the heart of the Highfield Campus.